lttng/lttng-docs/contents/using-lttng/instrumenting/c-application/building-linking/dynamic-linking.md

 <p>
-    For example, statically linking a tracepoint provider to a shared object which is to be dynamically loaded by an application (e.g., a plugin) is not safe: the shared object, which contains the tracepoint provider, could be dynamically closed
-    (<code>dlclose()</code>) at any time by the application.
+    For example, statically linking a tracepoint provider to a shared object which is to be dynamically loaded by an application (a plugin, for example) is not safe: the shared object, which contains the tracepoint provider, could be dynamically closed (<code>dlclose()</code>) at any time by the application.
 </p>